Metalama / / Conceptual documentation / Requirements

 Universal Windows Platform 10.0.16299 or later

-Since Metalama includes a fork of Roslyn, and Roslyn comes with Visual Studio, you may wonder if you need to synchronize the update of Metalama and your IDEs.
+Since Metalama includes a fork of Roslyn, which comes with Visual Studio, you might question whether you need to synchronize the updates of Metalama and your IDEs.

 Note

-Even if you are not using Visual Studio, your IDE is still bound to a specific version of Roslyn.
-Roslyn if a part of the Visual Studio product family.
-Therefore, the support and versioning policies of your IDE are linked to the ones of Visual Studio.
+Even if you're not using Visual Studio, your IDE is still bound to a specific version of Roslyn.
+Roslyn is a part of the Visual Studio product family.
+Therefore, the support and versioning policies of your IDE are linked to those of Visual Studio.

-To keep yourself safe from versioning issues, follow the following suggestions:
+To avoid versioning issues, consider the following suggestions:

-• You can update your IDE at any time and without impact on Metalama projects as long as you do not start using new C# features in Metalama projects.
-That is, you should not get into trouble just by updating Visual Studio.
+• You can update your IDE or .NET SDK at any time without impacting Metalama projects, provided you do not start using new C# features in Metalama projects.
+In other words, merely updating Visual Studio should not cause any issues.

-• Before you start using new C# features in a Metalama project, you must update Metalama to a version that supports the new C# version.
-If you do not update, your code will not compile.
+• Before you begin using new C# features in a Metalama project, ensure you update Metalama to a version that supports the new C# version.
+If you do not update, your code may fail to compile.

-• Always use a version of Visual Studio that is in active mainstream support by Microsoft.
-When a version of Visual Studio falls out of support, update to a supported version within 3 months.
+• Always use a version of Visual Studio that is under active mainstream support by Microsoft.
+When a version of Visual Studio falls out of support, update to a supported version within three months.
 If you use an unsupported version, you will only be able to use the language features of the last supported C# version below the version that you are using.
-If you do not use a supported version of Visual Studio, you may be stuck to an unsupported version of Metalama.
+If you do not use a supported version of Visual Studio, you may be stuck with an unsupported version of Metalama.

-To learn more about the support policies of Visual Studio, see Visual Studio Product Lifecycle and Servicing, and Visual Studio Channels and Release Rhythm.
+For more information on the support policies of Visual Studio, see Visual Studio Product Lifecycle and Servicing and Visual Studio Channels and Release Rhythm.